jshields/dogglasses/README.md

 Put glasses on a dog.
 Sometimes this breaks when the Google image API changes.
-TODO: specify a specific API version if possible
+TODO: specify an API version if possible

 Dog score only supports .jpg, I think because the ML model was trained on jpeg data.